CodeYourFuture/CYF-Record-A-Goose-Project/README.md

 There is a [worksheet](https://record-a-goose.onrender.comsteps/worksheet), and there is also a list of [answers](https://record-a-goose.onrender.com/steps/answers) - but give it the full 20 minutes before you look at the answers first, if you're working through this alone!

 If you are running this as a group workshop, there is an [answerless 'Record a goose sighting' exercise](https://record-a-goose.onrender.com), that you can use with attendees.
-This prevents them from finding answers before you're ready to go through them!
+This prevents you from finding answers before you're ready to go through them as a group!

 ## What testing tools to use
 I would recommend working through the site in the following order: